polyfy/polylith/doc/commands.md

     implements the interface.

   Error 108 - Components with an interface that is implemented by more than one
-              component is not allowed for the development project.
+              component are not allowed for the development project.
     The solution is to remove the component from the development project and define the paths for each component in separate profiles (including test paths).